 MayTerm provides SMU students with yet another option for reaching their academic goals through a focused learning opportunity and smaller class size.
-This concentrated program of study allows motivated students to enroll in one course (most are 3 credit hours) and productively use the “down time” prior to the start of the summer semesters.
+This concentrated program of study allows motivated students to enroll in one course (most are 3 credit hours) and productively use this “down time” prior to June 1.

-In 2014, there were more than 25 courses held on the Dallas campus, all taught by regular SMU faculty members or adjunct professors.
-MayTerm courses are separate and in addition to the course load you carry during the fall and spring semesters, and are offered at a discounted tuition rate.
+In 2015, there are nearly 50 courses held on the Dallas campus, all taught by regular SMU faculty members or adjunct professors.
+MayTerm courses are separate, and in addition to, the course load you carry during the fall and spring semesters, and are offered at a discounted tuition rate.